Coelophysis: Taphonomy

-The multitude of specimens deposited so closely together at Ghost Ranch was probably the result of a flash flood, which swept away a large number of Coelophysis and buried them quickly and simultaneously.
+The multitude of specimens deposited so closely together at Ghost Ranch was probably the result of a flash flood that swept away a large number of Coelophysis and buried them quickly and simultaneously.
 In fact, it seems that such flooding was commonplace during this period of the Earth's history and, indeed, the Petrified Forest of nearby Arizona is the result of a preserved log jam of tree trunks that were caught in one such flood.
 Whitaker quarry at Ghost Ranch is considered a monotaxic site because it features multiple individuals of a single taxon.
 The quality of preservation and the ontogenic (age) range of the specimens helped make Coelophysis one of the best known of all genera.
 In 2009, Rinehart et al. noted that in one case the Coelophysis specimens were "washed into a topographic low containing a small pond, where they probably drowned and were buried by a sheet flood event from a nearby river."

-The 30 specimens of C. rhodesiensis found together in Zimbabwe was also probably the result of a flash flood, which swept away a large number of Coelophysis and buried them quickly and simultaneously as well.
+The 30 specimens of C. rhodesiensis found together in Zimbabwe was also probably the result of a flash flood that swept away a large number of Coelophysis and buried them quickly and simultaneously as well.

 Cultural significance

 Coelophysis was the second dinosaur in space, following Maiasaura (STS-51-F).
 A Coelophysis skull from the Carnegie Museum of Natural History was aboard the Space Shuttle Endeavour mission STS-89 when it left the atmosphere on 22 January 1998.
 It was also taken onto the space station Mir before being returned to Earth.

-As being over 100 years old, Coelophysis is one of the best-known dinosaurs in literature.
-It was designated as the official state fossil of New Mexico in 1981, and is now the logo of the New Mexico Museum of Natural History.
+Since the discovery of Coelophysis fossils more than 100 years ago, it is one of the best-known dinosaurs in literature.
+It was designated as the official state fossil of New Mexico in 1981 and is now the logo of the New Mexico Museum of Natural History.